 If you took a prescription or approved over-the-counter drug, you likely did not expect that you could be harmed by it.
 Generally, patients use medications in an attempt to feel better, not worse.
 As a result, it can come as quite a shock when an injury or traumatic side effect occurs.
-Victims are often left with many questions, such as:
+Victims of dangerous drugs are often left with many questions, such as:

 - Can I pursue a claim against the U.S. Food and Drug Administration for approving the use of the drug?